-The bill proposes significant changes to the attorney fee awards in insurance actions by repealing section 86.121 of the Florida Statutes, which previously addressed attorney fees in declaratory relief actions regarding insurance coverage.
-It amends section 624.1552 to clarify the applicability of offer of judgment provisions in civil actions involving insurance contracts, specifically excluding those actions governed by the newly created sections 626.9375 and 627.4275.
-These new sections mandate the award of reasonable attorney fees to the prevailing party in civil actions against surplus lines insurers and other insurers, establishing criteria for determining the prevailing party and defining "judgment" to include damages, attorney fees, and costs.
+The bill aims to revise the attorney fee awards in insurance actions by repealing section 86.121 of the Florida Statutes, which pertains to attorney fees in declaratory relief actions regarding insurance coverage after total claim denial.
+It amends section 624.1552 to clarify the applicability of offer of judgment provisions in civil actions involving insurance contracts, specifically excluding actions governed by the newly created sections 626.9375 and 627.4275.
+These new sections mandate the award of reasonable attorney fees to the prevailing party in civil actions against surplus lines insurers and other insurers, respectively, while providing definitions and guidelines for determining prevailing parties and what constitutes a good faith settlement offer.

 Statutes affected: